vinnieOrdobas/Code-Institute-MS1/README.md

 #### 4. Skeleton

-> - [Wireframes](assets/docs/wireframes.pdf): One-page website with **4** main sections
+> - [Wireframes](assets/docs/wireframes.pdf): One-page website with five sections
 >
-> - Home, About (Who are we?, What's in for you?, What do we offer?), Gallery, Team and Sign-Up/Contact Section/Pages
+> - Home, About , Gallery, Crew and Sign-Up/Contact sections.
 >
-> - Fixed navigation bar - Menu headings pointing to each of the 4 pages.
+> - Navigation bar - Links to each section with a sign-in option.
 >
-> - Fixed Footer with Copyright info and Social Media icons
+> - Footer with social media link and copyrights.

 ---